-Class T Common Stock, \$0.01 par value per share Class S Common Stock, \$0.01 par value per share Class D Common Stock, \$0.01 par value per share Class I Common Stock, \$0.01 par value per share
+Class T Common Stock, \$0.01 par value per share Class S Common Stock, \$0.01 par value per share Class D Common Stock, \$0.01 par value per share Class I Common Stock, \$0.01 par value per share Class I Common Stock, \$0.01 par value per share

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🖂

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🖂

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \Box

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer ⊠

-Accelerated filer

-□

-Smaller reporting company □

-Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of the common stock held by non-affiliates of the registrant: No established market exists for the registrant's common stock.
+Class I Common Stock, \$0.01 par value per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securitie es Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☒ Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(during the preceding 12 months (or for such shorter period that the Registrant was required to file such report requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File require Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the re Yes \boxtimes No \square 1 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registere issued its audit report. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerate emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller repcompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transfer revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box nsition period for complying with any nev If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statistic reflect the correction of an error to previously issued financial statements. \Box atements of the registrant included d in the Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D- 1 n Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes [The aggregate market value of the common stock held by non-affiliates of the registrant.
+No established market .
+1